VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/shipping-method-type.md

 # ShipmentMethodType ==~object~==

-The `ShippingMethodType` represents a shipping method available for selection within a shopping cart or order.
+This type represents a shipping method available for selection within a shopping cart or order.

 ## Fields